-When you have a QuickBooks integrated CRM, your team can perform accounting tasks without giving them access to your QuickBooks file Method users LOVE this feature!
-Your sales team can perform the tasks necessary to close a sales, such as creating and sending a lead a quote, without you worrying that too many cooks are in the QuickBooks kitchen.
+When you use a QuickBooks-integrated CRM app, your salesforce doesn’t need access to your QuickBooks account to do its job.
+Your sales team can instead perform the tasks necessary to close a sale in their own CRM system without you worrying about too many cooks in the QuickBooks kitchen.